 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing anal cancer:

 Human papillomavirus (HPV) infection.
 Research indicates that infection with this virus is a risk factor for anal cancer.
 HPV is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly associated with certain types of cancer.
-HPV vaccines protect against certain strains of the virus.
+There are different types, or strains, of HPV, and some strains are more strongly linked with certain types of cancer.
+HPV vaccines protect against certain specific strains of the virus.

 Age.
 Most people diagnosed with anal cancer are between age 50 and 80.